-This time last year when we were planning our trip to Europe, visiting as many places in Italy as possible was high on our agenda.
-The thing about Italy, however, is that it’s expensive to get around in, expensive to stay in, and expensive to eat in.
-The Amalfi Coast is no exception, and is probably more costly than the rest of the country to stay in.
+When planning our two month summer trip to Europe, visiting as many places in Italy as possible was high on our agenda.
+The thing about Italy, however, is that it’s expensive to get around, expensive to stay in, and expensive to eat in.
+The Amalfi Coast is probably one of the most costly to stay in and eat in.
 I knew we wanted to go, I knew how much we could afford to spend a night on hotels and I most certainly knew that staying along the coast wasn’t in the books, so I had to improvise.

 What happens when we plan trips is that we will begin to draft an itinerary, and price hotels and trains or planes as we go along to see which version of the itinerary makes the most sense both practically and financially.
 We always book hotels with free cancellation so that if indeed plans do change or, like in this case, we decide we need to book a cheaper hotel to cut costs, then we can do so hassle free.

 After initially booking a hotel in Positano for four nights at a cost of €400, we both knew that was way above board what we were prepared to pay.
 Had it been just those four nights we were travelling then we wouldn’t have thought twice about it, but considering we were gone for nine weeks it was reckless to dedicate that much of our budget to a less than mediocre hotel.
 We deemed the Amalfi Coast was far beyond what we wanted to spend on accommodation, and it was then we started to look at the possibility of staying in Naples for the duration of our stay and travelling out each day to a different town.